Bernard Rapoport: Philanthropy and politics

-Rapoport used his success to help others in need.
-With $46 million of his own money, he established the Bernard and Audre Rapoport Foundation in 1987, benefiting childcare, education, the Waco community, and other enterprises.
+Rapoport established the Bernard and Audre Rapoport Foundation in 1987 for the purpose of benefiting childcare, education, the Waco community, and other enterprises.
 Rapoport was appointed to a six-year term on the board of regents of The University of Texas System by Governor Ann Richards in 1991, serving as chairman from 1993 until 1997.
 Rapoport was named by Fortune magazine as one of America's "40 most generous philanthropists," unstinting in his support for education, social justice, and liberal political causes.
-He has been praised by political and social dignitaries such as Chet Edwards, Speaker of the House Nancy Pelosi, Senator Hillary Clinton, President Bill Clinton, and Senators Tom Daschle and Ted Kennedy.
-He also provided substantial support to The Texas Observer, the leading progressive/populist political magazine in the state.
-Throughout his life, and still through his foundation, Rapoport was an avid donor to the University of Texas.
+He also provided substantial support to the progressive/populist political magazine The Texas Observer.
+Rapoport was an avid donor to the University of Texas.

 Rapoport was appointed by former president Bill Clinton as a member of the Advisory Committee for Trade Policy and Negotiations (ACTPN).
 He was a member of the Library of Congress Trust Fund Board, National Hispanic University Trustee Emeritus, Horatio Alger Association of Distinguished Americans, Economic Policy Institute, National Jobs For All Coalition, and the Joint Center for Political and Economic Studies.